OSHA Extends Enforcement Deadline for Construction Silica Rule

 Companies that do not appear to be taking steps to comply, however, may receive citations, Galassi said.
 [View OSHA construction compliance fact sheet here.]

-A coalition of construction industry groups has challenged the rule in court, contending that it is not technically or economically feasible and does not take the constantly changing nature of construction work into consideration.
+A coalition of construction industry groups has challenged the rule in federal court, saying it is not technically or economically feasible and does not take into consideration the constantly changing nature of construction work.

+The coalition, which includes the Associated General Contractors of America, the Associated Builders and Contractors, and the National Association of Home Builders, has asked OSHA to withdraw the rule and work with industry to develop a new standard.

 A three-judge panel from the U.S. Court of Appeals for the District of Columbia heard oral arguments in the case on Sept.
 26.